CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.3 Electrical wiring.md

 ### 2 7 Use of insufficient power strips

-Often, the number of fixed sockets for the amount of devices to be operated is not enough.
+Often, the number of fixed sockets for the amount of equipment to be operated is not enough.
 To compensate for this deficiency, then typically socket strips are used.
-Such power strips provide, if they are of insufficient quality, a dangerous source of ignition and thus a major fire hazard.
-In addition, several smaller power strips connected in series to provide sufficient slots for all devices, the risk increases due to low line cross-section and overload on.
+Such power strips, if they are of inadequate quality, a dangerous source of ignition and thus a major fire hazard.
+In addition, several smaller power strips connected in series to provide sufficient slots for all devices, the risk increases due to insufficient cable cross-section and overload on.

 3 requirements
 ---------------